TrafficGuard/sophia/docs/docs/xml-agent.md

 Nous provides an agent which can perform work autonomously by a control loop which plans and calls functions.

 The system prompt instructs the LLM to break down the task into steps which can be completed by the functions, and then output a structured XML response.
-The XML part of the response is parsed to execute the function call to a tool/agent.
+The XML part of the response is parsed to execute the function call to an integration/agent.

 This custom prompt and parsing allows function calling on any sufficiently capable LLM.
 However, given the reasoning capabilities required for optimal plan generation and function selection, the best results will be from using the